Sarvastivada: Vinaya

 The Dharmaguptaka are known to have rejected the authority of the Sarvāstivāda rules, on the grounds that the original teachings of the Buddha had been lost.

 The complete Sarvāstivāda Vinaya is extant in the Chinese Buddhist canon.
 In its early history, the Sarvāstivāda Vinaya was the most common Vinaya tradition in China.
 However, Chinese Buddhism later settled on the Dharmaguptaka Vinaya.
 In the 7th century, Yijing wrote that in Eastern China, most people followed the Dharmaguptaka Vinaya, while the Mahāsāṃghika Vinaya was used in earlier times in Guanzhong (the region around Chang'an), and that the Sarvāstivāda Vinaya was prominent in the Yangzi River area and further south.
 In the 7th century, the existence of multiple Vinaya lineages throughout China was criticized by prominent Vinaya masters such as Yijing and Dao'an (654-717).
 In the early 8th century, Dao'an gained the support of Emperor Zhongzong of Tang, and an imperial edict was issued that the Saṃgha in China should use only the Dharmaguptaka Vinaya for ordination.

 Āgamas

-Scholars at present have "a nearly complete collection of sūtras from the Sarvāstivāda school" thanks to a recent discovery in Afghanistan of roughly two-thirds of the Dīrgha Āgama in Sanskrit.
-The Madhyama Āgama (T26, Chinese trans.
-Gotama Saṅghadeva) and Saṃyukta Āgama (T99, Chinese trans.
-Guṇabhadra) have long been available in Chinese translation.
-The Sarvāstivāda is therefore the only early school besides the Theravāda for which we have a roughly complete sūtra collection—although, unlike the Theravāda, it has not all been preserved in the original language.
+Whereas the Madhyama Āgama (T26, Chinese trans.
+Gauama Saṅghadeva) available in Chinese translation reflects a Sarvāstivāda lineage of transmission, the Saṃyukta Āgama (T99, Chinese trans.
+Baoyun) rather harks back to a Mūlasarvāstivāda reciter lineage.
+The same holds for recent discovery in Afghanistan of roughly two-thirds of the Dīrgha Āgama in Sanskrit.
+Even if the Mūlasarvāstivāda and Sarvāstivāda were to be considered in conjunction, still the only early school for which we have a complete sūtra collection remains the Theravāda.